MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-requestsessionupdate-method.md

  *SaveSettings*
  Type: Boolean

-Specifies whether to save the personalization properties in the SessionSettings to the table **2000000073 User Personalization** in the database for the current client user. **true** saves the settings; **false** does not.
+Specifies whether to save the personalization properties in the SessionSettings object to the table **2000000073 User Personalization** in the database for the current client user. **true** saves the settings; **false** does not.

 If you set this parameter to **true**, before sending the request to the client, the server instance will store the property values of the SessionSettings object to the corresponding fields in the table **2000000073 User Personalization**

 If you set this to **false**, when the new client session is closed, the next time the user signs in, the session will return to the previous personalization settings.
-This enable you to use the SessionSettings object to temporarily change the personalization settings for the current session.
+This enables you to use the SessionSettings object to temporarily change the personalization settings for the current session.

 ## Remarks
 Within the scope of the REQUESTSESSIONUPDATE method, it is not recommended to run code after the REQUESTSESSIONUPDATE method call that requires client communication because the current client session will be abandoned.

-Before the REQUESTSESSIONUPDATE method is called, be sure that all the personalization properties in the SessionSettings object have values; otherwise this can result in unwanted.
-For You can use the INIT method to populate the object with the values in the database.
+Before the REQUESTSESSIONUPDATE method is called, be sure that all user personalization properties in the SessionSettings object have values; otherwise the system default values will be used for empty properties.
+To help, you can use the INIT method to populate the object with the values in the database.

-If this method is called in an OData or SOAP web service call, it is ignored.

 ## Example
 This example uses the INIT method to create a SessionSettings object that includes the current client user's personalization settings from the database, and then uses the COMPANY method to set the company to 'MyCompany'.
-Finally, the REQUESTSESSIONUPDATE method sends a request to the client to abandon the current client session and start a new session that uses the personalization settings in the SessionSettings object, including the new company.
+Finally, the REQUESTSESSIONUPDATE method sends a request that saves the SessionSettings object property values to the database and starts a new client session that uses the new company.

 ```
 var